ejrbuss/go/README.md

 $ mongod
 ```
 This may require you navigate to the mongodb bin folder if you have not included
-the binaries in your PATH.
+the mongo binaries in your PATH.

 Once mongo is running the server can be started with either
 ```bash